Looking for an overview of our vision and mission? Check out our homepage.

 Learn more about the course here: zero-gravity.pubpub.org

-New for Spring 2021, and expected to be taught again in 2023, Operating in the Lunar Environment is a collaboration between MIT AeroAstro and SEI.
+New for Spring 2021, and with plans to teach again in the future, Operating in the Lunar Environment is a collaboration between MIT AeroAstro and SEI.
 This course is a detailed exploration of the design and engineering challenges posed by operating in the lunar environment.
 Students gain hands-on experience, working in teams, to design a payload to address strategic objectives associated with NASA’s Artemis program, aiming to enable near-term sustainable settlements on the lunar surface.
 Lectures and associated recitations explore varying mission goals and operating environments, from lunar-class launch, to orbiters, landers, rovers, and habitats.
 Guest lectures include prominent engineers, scientists, industry players and policymakers who have direct experience in lunar mission design and development.
 Students and project teams that successfully complete a CDR at the end of the class will be supported by SEI towards prospective lunar surface payload opportunities as part of MIT’s “To the Moon to Stay” Program.

 Learn more about the course here: tothemoon.pubpub.org